 Award Mouse thought multimedia interface book medal screen monitor

-• Acting for European state in enforcement of ICC Award in UK.
+• Acting for sovereign state in enforcement of ICC Award in UK.

 • Acting in two LCIA arbitrations, each involving claims worth US$250 million plus, between grain trading companies arising out of joint venture agreements relating to a grain terminal and oilseed crushing plant in Ukraine.

-• Representing various commodity trading companies as vessel charterers or owners in several LMAA arbitrations, dealing with issues such as cargo damage, off-hire, laytime and demurrage and unsafe ports.
+• Acting in several LMAA arbitrations for vessel charterers or owners, dealing with issues such as cargo damage, off-hire, laytime and demurrage and unsafe ports.

-• Representing various trading companies in advice and disputes arising out of commodity sale and purchase contracts relating to issues including cargo quality, letter of credit discrepancies, non-compliant shipping documents and force majeure.
+• Representing commodity trading companies in several disputes and providing advice on sale and purchase contracts on issues including cargo quality, letter of credit discrepancies, non-compliant shipping documents and force majeure.

 Education